Causal inference with dyadic data in randomized experiments: Simulation study

-We implement and compare with three competing estimators based on unit-level outcomes: the first is the weighted estimator based on the unit-level outcome $\tilde{\tau}(\bm{Y})$; the second one is an exposure threshold Horvitz-Thompson estimator \citep{thiyageswaran2024data}
+We compare the proposed estimators with three estimators constructed from unit-level outcomes.
+The first is the weighted unit-level estimator $\tilde\tau(\bm Y)$; the second is the Horvitz-Thompson estimator with an exposure threshold \citep{thiyageswaran2024data}, defined as